Happy to say that Ewing Young Distillery was well-received at its first spirits competition for small distilleries.

 For the purists, we have a four-spirit flight with Russet Potato Vodka, Rye Mash Whiskey, Barley & Caramel Malt Whiskey, and Oak Bourbon, served in our genuine Scottish Wee Glen Cairn whiskey glasses.
 Individual tastes are also available.

-Our tasting tent is heated (the sides are up on it now!) and has fantastic views of the Chehalem Mountains, orchards, the pond, and the Ewing Young Heritage Oak.
-Dress warmly and wear your mud boots so you can take a tour and see the Kentucky Derby Winners and other animals.
+Our cozy tasting tent and patio have fantastic views of the Chehalem Mountains, orchards, the pond, and the Ewing Young Heritage Oak.
+Dress warmly and wear your mud boots if you want to take a tour.

 Saturdays and Sundays Noon to 5 PM.